GangstersPairOfDice/xeetBrain/README.md

 Notes
 ---

 As of writing this, I only plan on making it work with X, until I transfer my thoughts to a local [Mastodon](https://github.com/mastodon/mastodon) node.
 Mastodon is basically an open-source X / Twitter.
+You are always welcome to fork or submit a pull request.

 To Do
 ---

-test
+ - [ ] Input -> System -> Output
+ - [x] Input = X Data
+ - [ ] System = xeetBrain
+    - [ ] Figure out what data we need
+    - [ ] Load data into xeetBrain
+    - [ ] Parse data
+    - [ ] Translate into markdown for obsidian graph view
+    - [ ] Make sure all the xeets are linked together
+ - [ ] Output = Obsidian vault with linked xeets